Methylphenylpiracetam

 Methylphenylpiracetam is a derivative of piracetam and a positive allosteric modulator of the sigma-1 receptor.
 It differs from phenylpiracetam by having a methyl group.

-E1R is the (4R,5S) stereoisomer of methylphenylpiracetam.
+E1R is the (4R,5S) stereoisomer of methylphenylpiracetam that has been shown to have the greatest effect on the modulation of the sigma-1 receptor.

 Enantiomers

 The two R-configuration enantiomers, i.e. (4R,5S) and (4R,5R), of methylphenylpiracetam are more active positive allosteric modulators of the sigma-1 receptor than the two S-configuration enantiomers, i.e. (4S,5R) and (4S,5S).

 Effects

 E1R enhances cognition and has efficacy against cholinergic dysfunction in mice without affecting locomotor activity.
 Pretreatment with E1R enhanced the σ1R agonist PRE-084's stimulating effect and facilitated passive avoidance retention.
 It alleviated scopolamine-induced cognitive impairment.
 The cognition enhancing activity of E1R is higher than that of (R)-phenylpiracetam.

 Because E1R had no effect on locomotor activity, it was found to be free of potential motor side effects.